michael-sumner/go-make-things/content/articles/2017-10-03-adding-an-element-to-the-beginning-of-a-set-of-elements-with-vanilla-javascript.md

 - Code
 - JavaScript
 date: '2017-10-03'
+permalink: /adding-an-element-to-the-beginning-of-a-set-of-elements-with-vanilla-javascript/
 title: Adding an element to the beginning of a set of elements with vanilla JavaScript
+url: /2017/10/03/adding-an-element-to-the-beginning-of-a-set-of-elements-with-vanilla-javascript
 ---

-Previously, we looked at [how to insert an element before another one with vanilla JavaScript](/how-to-insert-an-element-before-another-one-in-the-dom-with-vanilla-javascript/).
+Previously, we looked at [how to insert an element before another one with vanilla JavaScript](https://gomakethings.com/how-to-insert-an-element-before-another-one-in-the-dom-with-vanilla-javascript/).
 Today, we'll learn how to insert an element to the beginning of a set elements inside a shared parent with vanilla JS.

 We're going to look at two ways to do this: